Arkansas Labor Laws

 What is the Minimum Payment in Arkansas?

-In Arkansas, there are specific circumstances where the minimum wage can be lower.
-In Arkansas, employees who work in establishments that allow tipping are entitled to receive a minimum wage of $2.63 per hour.
+In Arkansas, tipped employees are entitled to receive a minimum wage of $2.63 per hour.
 However, their tips must bring their total earnings up to the standard minimum wage.
 If not, it becomes the employer’s responsibility to make up the difference.
 This highlights the importance of accurate record-keeping for both employees and employers.
 Employers must ensure that they are tracking their workers’ tips accurately to ensure that they comply with the state’s minimum wage laws.
 On the other hand, employees should also keep records of their tips to ensure that they are being paid the correct amount.

 What are the Exceptions for Minimum Payment in Arkansas?